autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 `ShaderGenerator`, or one of the existing derived shader generator classes ( `GlslShaderGenerator`, `OslShaderGenerator`, etc.), and override the methods you need to customize.
 You might also need to derive a new `Syntax` class, which is used to handle syntactical differences between different shading languages.
 Then you need to make sure there are implementations defined for all the nodes you want to support, standard library nodes and nodes from other libraries, by either reusing existing implementations where applicable or adding in new ones.

-The Glsl generator language and target for instance is:

 See [1.3](#1.3 Node Implementations) on how that is done.